 Catch Jane at our Christie Spaces Entrepreneurial Panel on 22nd March in Brisbane, at our brand new coworking space on Queen Street.
-Hear Jane speak about her own business journey, and the importance of collaborating and networking.
+Hear Jane speak about her own business journey and the importance of collaborating and networking.
 To RSVP to the free event, click here.

 Ahhhh coworking spaces, I bet heaps of you have seen my office space in videos and are now thinking “you don’t use coworking spaces Jane”, but I sure do.
 I think they’ve actually saved my workload and sanity!

 My general manager (Alex Durkin) and I started finding it harder and harder to get bigger projects completed and work on long-term strategies as the company grew.
-The open plan office environment means that several times per hour, we're both being interrupted by co-workers needing different tasks signed off or to run ideas past.
+The open-plan office environment means that several times per hour, we're both being interrupted by co-workers needing different tasks signed off or to run ideas past.
 While this is, of course, fantastic and I encourage an open and collaborative environment, it was clear we couldn’t get much done!
 So, we introduced 'strategy days' at a Sydney coworking space to maximise productivity without distractions from other team members.

-We have both found it really useful having these weekly strategy days, and the coworking environment means that we're always meeting and networking with really interesting people that utilise the space in either a similar capacity to us or even on a full-time basis in lieu of a 'traditional' office space.
+We have both found it really useful having these weekly strategy days, and the coworking environment means that we're always meeting and networking with really interesting people that utilise the space in either a similar capacity to us or even on a full-time basis in lieu of 'traditional' office space.

-For small-medium sized businesses, budding entrepreneurs and freelancers, a coworking space provides a cheaper alternative to renting and fitting out an office space with all the benefits of actually leaving your house and heading somewhere with purpose.
+For small-medium sized businesses, budding entrepreneurs and freelancers, a coworking space provide a cheaper alternative to renting and fitting out office space with all the benefits of actually leaving your house and heading somewhere with a purpose.
 When you work from home on the reg, it’s easy to sit in bed with your PJs on all day, balancing your laptop on a throw pillow.
 You also tend to get distracted by household chores and before you know it, you’ve wasted an hour cleaning the pantry!